lgjor/lgjor/README.md

 ----------

 * ✉️  You can contact me at [lucasgodoyjor@gmail.com](mailto:lucasgodoyjor@gmail.com)
-* 🧠  I'm learning Java and Data Bases.
+* 🧠  I'm learning Java, DevOps and Data Bases.
 * 🤝  I'm open to collaborating on Interesting projects

 ### Skills